slcs-jsc/mptrac/docs/manual/apps/atm_dist.md

 ```

 Note: The command line needs to be adjusted to the respective directories were the files (or executables in case of atm_dist) are located.
-Currently, transport deviations with atm_dist can (for the time being) only be caluculated for the ASCCI output files (.tab files)

 Additional paramters that can be used when running atm_dist are: